edizuslu/JotForm-Voice/README.md

 # JotForm-Voice

 This project is voice recognation extension for JotForm.
-Users can fill form while listening form assistan with this extension using HTML5 Speech Recognition library.
+The user controls the card form through his voice.
+He navigates between form fields by some keywords like the "next/previous question".
+The user can also fill an area with his voice, and finally, send the form with "submit" command.

 ### Features
 - Filling form elements with voice
-- Listening form headers and options
+- Listening form headers and question options
-- Updating filled form elements
+- Updating answers
 - Submitting form

 #### Implemented for following form elements :